checkly/pulumi-checkly/docs/installation-configuration.md

 > If you don't have and `API Key`, you can create one [here](https://app.checklyhq.com/settings/user/api-keys).

-Once you generated the `API Key` there are two ways to communicate your authorization tokens to Pulumi:
+Once you generated the `API Key` there are two ways to communicate your authorization keys to Pulumi:

 1. Set the environment variables `CHECKLY_API_KEY` and `CHECKLY_ACCOUNT_ID`:
     ```bash
     $ export CHECKLY_API_KEY=cu_xxx
     $ export CHECKLY_ACCOUNT_ID=xxx